Chapter 3 - Racing Squirrels

 They are in the middle of a very focussed conversation.
 He is explaining something, using this arms to gesture widely about it.
 And she is turning away and then towards him, not agreeing with what is said.

-I smile, this is typically Dutch behaviour.
-We go out into our parks with the intention to connect and relax.
-And we always end up walking in quite a pace and filling the entire time with conversation.
+I smile at this typical Dutch behaviour.
+We go out into our parks with the intention to relax.
+And we always end up walking in quite a pace and filling the entire walk with conversation.
 We are so heady!
 Unbelievable.

 .

-In that state we don't see so much of nature.
-I am very sure that the couple had missed the scents, the colours of the small flowers you find here and there where trees grow less dense, the the heron sitting quietly by the lake's edge and the play of shadows on the grasses.
+In that state we don't really connect to nature.
+I am very sure that the couple had missed the scents, the colours of the small flowers you find here and there where trees grow less dense or the the heron sitting quietly by the lake's edge.

-Then I notice how the crows, the other birds and the insects around me have become quiet again, they have stopped with what they were doing and are alert now.
+Then I notice how the crows and the insects around me have become quiet again, they have stopped with what they were doing and are alert now.

 They keep to themselves until the chatty couple is more than 50 meters away.

-I sense how very disruptive us humans are for the natural state of all beings.
+For the first time I sense how very disruptive us humans can be.
 Especially when we are so caught up in our minds.

-In that moment I decide to become much more aware of my state when I enter nature with a friend.
-Try to avoid too much conversation and spend my time enjoying nature, rather than filling it.
+In that moment I decide to become even more aware of my state whenever I enter nature.

 With the young couple out of sight, the birds and insects relax and come back into their natural engagement.
-They continue their search for seeds, pick up on their chats, and a flock of crows even continues their argument and start chasing each other again.
+They continue their search for seeds, pick up on their chats, and the flock of crows even continues their argument.

 With my back still leaning against the mother beech, I feel happy that I am not considered a disturbance in this moment.
-Rather that I am allowed to be part of the natural dynamic of life.
+Rather that I am allowed to be part of it all.
 It is actually pretty cool that my presence is of a quality that relaxes.

-Quieting my mind, slowing my breath and relaxing my body seems send a signal, one of safety.
-Allowing nature beings to be comfortable enough to continue with their daily routines.
+Quieting my mind and relaxing my body seems send a signal of safety.
+Allowing nature to be comfortable enough to continue with the daily routines.

 🐿️